Ma Lin (Water Margin)

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Cai Fu is in the centre.
+The rest are (clockwise from top): Fan Rui, Li Gun, Ma Lin, Lü Fang, Bai Sheng, Guo Sheng, Cai Qing, and Xiang Chong.

-Ma Lin is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Iron Flute Deity", he ranks 67th among the 108 Stars of Destiny and 31st among the 72 Earthly Fiends.
+Ma Lin is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Iron Flute Deity", he ranks 67th among the 108 Heroes and 31st among the 72 Earthly Fiends.

 Background

-Ma Lin, a native of Jiankang Prefecture (present-day Nanjing, Jiangsu), is skilled in martial arts and could fight dozens of men at the same time with a pair of bronze sabres.
-He is also a good player of dizi (Chinese flute), which earns him the nickname "Iron Flute Deity".
-When he first appears in the book, he is the third-ranking chief of the bandit group at Mount Yellow Gate (黃門山), positioned below Ou Peng and Jiang Jing and above Tao Zongwang.
+Originally from Jiankang Prefecture (present-day Nanjing, Jiangsu), Ma Lin is a highly-skilled fighter who specialises in using a pair of bronze sabres.
+He is also known for his expertise in playing the dizi (Chinese flute), which earns him the nickname "Iron Flute Deity".

 Joining Liangshan

+Ma Lin is first introduced in the novel as one of four leaders of an outlaw group at Yellow Gate Hill (黃門山; in present-day She County, Anhui) along with Ou Peng, Tao Zongwang, and Jiang Jing.

-When Song Jiang follows the outlaws of Liangshan Marsh back to their stronghold after they rescued him at Jiangzhou (江州; present-day Jiujiang, Jiangxi), he comes by Mount Yellow Gate with the group.
-They are blocked by the four bandit chiefs, who demand to know whether Song is among them.
-When he steps out to show himself, the four comes forward to pay him homage.
-Their request to join Liangshan is welcomed by Song.
+When Song Jiang is following the outlaws of Liangshan Marsh back to their stronghold after they rescued him at Jiangzhou (江州; present-day Jiujiang, Jiangxi), they pass by Yellow Gate Hill.
+Ma Lin and the other three leaders stop the group and ask to speak to Song Jiang, whom they have heard of and admire, and request to join Liangshan.
+Song Jiang agrees and takes the Yellow Gate Hill outlaws with him to Liangshan.

-Song Jiang applauds Ma Lin's fighting skill during Liangshan's second offensive on the Zhu Family Manor when he has a dazzling fight with Hu Sanniang.
+When the Liangshan outlaws are attacking the Zhu Family Village, Ma Lin engages Hu Sanniang, then an ally of the Zhus, in a duel on horseback, and earns Song Jiang's praise for his fighting skills.

 Campaigns and death

-Ma Lin is appointed as one of the leaders of the Liangshan cavalry after all the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Ma Lin is appointed as a Tiger Cub Patrol Commander of the Liangshan cavalry after all the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the attack on Black Dragon Ridge (烏龍嶺; northeast of present-day Meicheng Town, Jiande, Zhejiang) in the campaign against Fang La, Ma Lin is knocked off his horse by the enemy general Bai Qin.
-Shi Bao, Bai's comrade, slices him in two before he could get back on his feet.
+During the final campaign against Fang La's rebel forces, Ma Lin is assigned to attack Black Dragon Ridge (烏龍嶺; northeast of present-day Meicheng Town, Jiande, Zhejiang).
+He is knocked off horseback while fighting with Bai Qin, and gets sliced in two by Shi Bao before he can get back on his feet.